Secure Broadband: Get connected with LGfL Safeguarding Offer: Apply for Monitoring

 Neglect

-Neglect is often one of the less understood forms of abuse (physical, emotional, sexual and neglect) and can be very hard to identify.
-Therefore, LGfL has created a range of resources, support and training to support schools with this challenging safeguarding area.
+Neglect can look very different from one child to another, can be hard to identify and very challenging to tackle.
+Therefore, LGfL has created a range of resources, support and training to support schools with this area of safeguarding practice.

 SafeguardED logo